mediascape/sequencer/README.md

 ### Dependencies
 [Top][]

 The Sequencer implementation depends on the MediaScape Shared Motion API as timing source.
 Shared Motions are implemented and provided by Motion Corporation http://motioncorporation.com.
 Shared Motion is currently prepared for standardization by W3C Multi-device Timing Community Group https://www.w3.org/community/webtiming/.
 Current demoes are set up to use a single, public motion.
-For further experimentation with the Sequencer, please create new motions at Motion Corporation http://dev.motioncorporation.com.
+For further experimentation with the Sequencer, please create a developer account and create your motions at Motion Corporation http://dev.motioncorporation.com.

 Sequencer and Shared Motion are vanilla JavaScript and should run in every modern browser.